Buying Stocks in Asia: The Ultimate Guide

 US-based Fidelity Investments, just to give one example, charges commission worth about US$30 per transaction if you’re trading stocks in Japan or Hong Kong.
 But you can expect to pay the equivalent of US$5 or less with a brokerage account in Asia.

-How to Trade in Asia’s Frontier Markets
+How to Trade Frontier Market Stocks in Asia

 If you’re looking to buy stocks in truly exotic markets, such as Cambodia or Laos, you’ll need to visit each individual country and set up a local trading account.